Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/argocd.md

 This seamless integration with GitOps practices ensures that our applications are always up-to-date and that any changes are managed through a robust version control system.

-## How to configure Argo CD
+## How to configure Argo CD - Tenant Concept

- Below is the configuration for setting up ArgoCD using our Helm chart:
+Below is the configuration for setting up ArgoCD using our tenant concept:

 ```yaml
 ...